 I’ve tried to pay attention to what images stand out on Pinterest.
 And I found a pattern.

-This post is a list of things I noticed made images stand out on Pinterest- with examples.
-So you can consider them when creating your images for Pinterest, to make sure you get the most out of Pinterest for your blog.
+So here is a list of ways to design AWESOME pins that stand out on Pinterest (with examples).
+So you can create your images for Pinterest, to make sure you get the most out of Pinterest for your blog.

-Please note: these are subjective to me, and to my Pinterest feed which is based on pins to do with blogging.
+PLEASE NOTE: These are what stood out in my Pinterest feed (based on pins to do with blogging).
 Different images might stand out depending on who you follow and what you’re interested in.
-However I have tried to explain why they stand out to me.
+However, I’ve tried to explain why they stand out to me.
 And hopefully you agree, and can apply it to your own niche.

 WHAT MAKES AN IMAGE STAND OUT ON PINTEREST